 What do you have to have with you at all times?
 My phone.
 As a mom, it’s what keeps me in contact with my kids when they’re other places.
 I keep it with me almost all the time, except when I am at home with my kids.

 What’s one achievement you want to complete in your lifetime?
 That’s a tough one.
 I don’t know that it’s necessarily related to me but I would like to see Composable continue to grow and add people and provide the unique services that we’ve been providing and continue to have the flexibility and the work environment that we have and not lose that if we are to grow.
 Maintain the small company feel while still expanding and growing, basically?
 Yes, I like knowing everybody on a personal level and being friends with the employees here.

 What advice would you give to yourself 10 years ago?
 Find something you love and do it.
 Seriously, that is exactly what I would say.

 What’s the best thing about Composable?
 The people.
 We wouldn’t be Composable without the people what we have and I think that’s why it’s so important to me in the decisions that we make to try to take care of our people. because without good people Composable isn’t successful.
 When I think about the jobs that I’ve had that I enjoyed and the ones that I didn’t, I think of the ones that were really bad but I still made it through and it was always because of the people that were there with me.
 I know it’s a cliche answer for someone with an HR background, but we truly have some of the best people and I’m lucky to be surrounded by them every day.

-Susan Miracle, Director of Finance and wife to co-owner Bryan Phillips, has always been a part of the Composable team but since officially joining the team in the office she has truly become a member of the Composable family.
+Susan Miracle, Director of Operations and wife to co-owner Bryan Phillips, has always been a part of the Composable team but since officially joining the team in the office she has truly become a member of the Composable family.